silkenno/IT-Audit-Toolkit/README.md

 ---

+Current Portfolio Projects
+Sample IT General Controls (ITGC) Audit

+This repository currently includes a complete sample IT audit engagement consisting of:

+Audit Planning Template
+Client Questionnaire
+IT Risk Register
+IT General Controls (ITGC) Testing Checklist
+IT Audit Findings Report
+Executive Dashboard
+Final IT Audit Report (PDF)

+This project demonstrates the complete lifecycle of an IT audit engagement, from planning and risk assessment through control testing, reporting, and executive communication.

+---

 ## About Me

 I'm an IT Auditor and GRC professional with a background in social work and a passion for cybersecurity, risk management, and compliance.
 This repository documents my ongoing learning journey and showcases the practical tools and methodologies I'm developing through independent projects and assessments.